jprestop/VersionTest/met/docs/Users_Guide/installation.rst

 MET_PYTHON_LD='-L/usr/lib/python3.6/config-x86_64-linux-gnu -lpython3.6m'

-For more information about Python support in MET, please refer to :numref:`appendixF`.
+For more information about Python support in MET, please refer to :numref:`Appendix F, Section %s <appendixF>`.

    \- If compiling MODIS-Regrid and/or lidar2nc, set $MET_HDF to point to the main HDF4 directory, or set $MET_HDFINC to point to the directory with the HDF4 include files and set $MET_HDFLIB to point to the directory with the HDF4 library files.
 Also, set $MET_HDFEOS to point to the main HDF EOS directory, or set $MET_HDFEOSINC to point to the directory with the HDF EOS include files and set $MET_HDFEOSLIB to point to the directory with the HDF EOS library files.